tensor-compiler/docs/docs/pycomputations.md

+# Computing on Tensors

-# Specifying Tensor Algebra Computations
+## Specifying Tensor Algebra Computations

 Tensor algebra computations can be expressed in TACO using tensor index notation, which at a high level describes how each element in the result tensor